ExpressLRS/Docs/docs/quick-start/transmitters/updating.md

     === "Manual Upload via Local WiFi"

         !!!
 Info "Heads up!"
-            This option is only possible if you have previously flashed or configured your TX Module with your Home WiFi SSID and Password and it's able to connect to said WiFi Network.
+            This option is only possible if you have previously flashed or configured your TX Module with your Home WiFi SSID and Password and the module is able to connect to said WiFi Network.

         1. Launch the [ExpressLRS Configurator](../installing-configurator.md) on your Computer.
             ![Configurator Release]{ align=right }